2025 Men's U-19 World Floorball Championships: 3v3 World Championship

 The event also featured the second 3v3 World Floorball Championships for both men's and women's teams.
 The competition took place during the end of the main tournament on 2–3 May 2025.
 Unlike the first edition, each country had only one team.

 The men's tournament featured 23 teams from 17 European countries, as well as Hong Kong, Canada, Colombia, New Zealand, the United States, and Thailand.
 The host Swiss team won the tournament by defeating Ukraine in the final.

 The women's tournament included 18 teams from 16 European countries, along with teams from Hong Kong and Canada.
 The host team also won the tournament by defeating Finland in the final.

+Starting with the following 3v3 championship in 2026, the tournament was no longer held as part of the junior championship, but rather as a standalone event.